-Police: Naked man jumping on cars along busy Florida highway
+Police: Naked man subdued on Florida highway, later dies

 TAMPA, Fla.
-(AP) — Authorities say a man found running naked along a busy highway in Tampa has been taken to a hospital.
+(AP) — Authorities say a man found running naked along a busy highway in Tampa has died after officers tried to subdue him.

-Officers were called to Dale Mabry Highway in that Florida city early Wednesday after reports that the man was seen jumping on cars and acting irrationally.
+Officers were called to Dale Mabry Highway in that Florida city early Wednesday after receiving reports of a man seen jumping on cars and acting irrationally.

-A news release from the Tampa Police Department said traffic was diverted while police investigated.
+Tampa area television station Bay News 9 (http://bit.ly/2idRhZT ) reports police took the man to a hospital, where he was declared dead a short time later.

+Police spokesman Stephen Hegarty tells local news outlets that the man banged his head on a car windshield and began bleeding.
+As officers tried to subdue him, he kept kicking and fighting, according to Hegarty.

 Most Read Stories